bartusisman/CS460-PROJECT/README.md

 This component serves as the interface between our navigator and the mobile device:

-- Creates and maintains Appium sessions with automatic reconnection
+- Creates and maintains Appium sessions
 - Extracts XML page source from mobile apps
 - Handles platform-specific capabilities for iOS and Android
 - Implements session tracking and health checks